Skip to content

 Deployments

 In Kubernetes, a Deployment is a workload object used to manage stateless applications.
-It declaratively defines the desired state of Pods (such as the number of replicas, container image versions, etc.).
+It declaratively defines the desired state of Pods (such as replica count, container image versions, etc.).
 It automatically manages the lifecycle of underlying ReplicaSets and Pods, supporting rolling updates, rollbacks, and horizontal scaling, ensuring high availability of applications and simplifying the deployment process.

 List